-Local delivery services.
+Local delivery services and courier services.
 Local delivery fleets may transport anything from food to equipment to chemicals.
 Delivery vehicles see strong benefits from GPS tracking applications that allow the real-time tracking of vehicle locations.
 For fleets with vehicles that make many stops, route optimization is also a key functionality.

-Taxi or car services.
-In the case of taxi or car fleets, the client is the cargo.
-Taxi dispatching and scheduling applications are key for these fleets, as are GPS tracking applications.
+Car services.
+In the case of taxi, limo or car fleets, the client is the cargo.
+Dispatching and scheduling applications are key for these fleets, as are GPS tracking applications.

 You should be familiar with the following market trends as you evaluate fleet management software products: